Summer Immersion

 MOVE-IN / TRAVEL

-Can I bring more than 1 guest?
+Can I bring a guest?

 Can I pick my roommate for Summer Immersion?